hoang-ama/hoang-ama/README.md

-- 👋 Hi, I’m H2M
+- 👋 Hi, I’m Henry
 - 👀 I’m interested in technology, sports (tennis, cycling, swimming)
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning web development
-- 💞️ I’m looking to collaborate on car-sharing project
+- 💞️ I’m looking to collaborate on car-sharing/ car rental project
-- 📫 How to reach me at h2mdhbk@gmail.com
+- 📫 Reach me at h2mdhbk@gmail.com

 <!---
 hoang-ama/hoang-ama is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.